DavidMercier/NIMS/doc/examples.rst

     the toolbox is able to consider only the loading part of your results.

 ..  warning::
-    It is advised to use average results from at least 10 indentation tests to avoid artefacts.
+    It is advised to use average results from at least 10 indentation tests to avoid artefacts (e.g. pop-in, roughness, local impurities or dust on the sample's surface...).
+Please, check if the surface detection is well done, especially if the substrate is compliant [#Kaufman_2009]_ and [#Piccarolo_2010]_.

+To analyze pop-in distribution, the Matlab PopIn toolbox was developed.
+The `Matlab code <https://github.com/DavidMercier/PopIn>` is available on GitHub with `the documentation <http://popin.readthedocs.org/en/latest/>`.

 Examples
 #########